© NS-Dokumentationszentrum München, photo: Connolly Weber Photography

 Director of the Munich Documentation Center for the History of National Socialism

 Mirjam Zadoff has written guest commentaries for the Süddeutsche Zeitung, Frankfurter Allgemeine Zeitung, Der Freitag, and Die Presse newspapers.
-She teaches at the History Faculty of LMU Munich and has edited and authored many books, exhibition catalogues, and articles, including: Tell me about yesterday tomorrow, ed. with Nicolaus Schafhausen; Annette Kelm – Die Bücher, ed. with Udo Kittelmann and Nicolaus Schafhausen; Die Stadt ohne: Juden, Ausländer, Muslime, Flüchtlinge, ed. with Andreas Brunner, Barbara Staudinger, and Andreas Sulzenbacher; and the monographs Der rote Hiob.
+She teaches at the Faculty of Politics at the Munich University of Technology and at the Faculty of History at the city’s Ludwig Maximilian University.
+She has edited and authored many books, exhibition catalogues, and articles including: Tell me about yesterday tomorrow, co-edited with Nicolaus Schafhausen; Annette Kelm – Die Bücher, co-edited with Udo Kittelmann and Nicolaus Schafhausen; and the monographs Der rote Hiob.
 Das Leben des Werner Scholem (translated as Werner Scholem: A German Life) and Nächstes Jahr in Marienbad.
-Gegenwelten jüdischer Kulturen der Moderne (translated as Next Year in Marienbad: The Lost Worlds of Jewish Spa Culture), which have been translated into many languages.
+Gegenwelten jüdischer Kulturen der Moderne (translated as Next Year in Marienbad: The Lost Worlds of Jewish Spa Culture), which have appeared in many languages.
+In 2023 she published Gewalt und Gedächtnis: Globale Erinnerung im 21.
+Jahrhundert (Violence and Memory: Global Memory in the 21st Century) and in 2024 co-edited the collection of essays Trotzdem sprechen (Talk Nonetheless) together with Lena Gorelik and Miryam Schellbach.

-As a holder of a number of honorary posts and memberships Mirjam Zadoff campaigns for an open society, for democracy and participation, and for scholarship, art, and (remembrance) culture.
-She is an associate member of the Bavarian Academy of Sciences, a member of the university council of the Munich Academy of Fine Arts, and a member of the Board of Trustees of the Munich University of Technology, of the German delegation of the International Holocaust Remembrance Alliance, and the Bavarian America Academy.
-As a trustee and advisory board member she is an advocate for the Munich Volkshochschule (adult education), the Center for Israel Studies at LMU, and the hospice Dasein.
+As a holder of a number of honorary posts and memberships, Mirjam Zadoff campaigns for an open society, democracy, and participation and supports scholarship, art, and (remembrance) culture.
+She is an associate member of the Bavarian Academy of Sciences, a member of the university council of the Munich Academy of Fine Arts, and a member of the Board of Trustees at the University of Technology Munich.
+She is an active member of the advisory boards of the Haus der Geschichte Foundation in Bonn, the Akademie Schloss Solitude in Stuttgart, the Goethe-Institut, and the Swiss Memorial for the Victims of National Socialism.
+Among other awards Mirjam Zadoff has received the Bavarian Order of Merit and the Thomas-Dehler Prize.

 “The commemoration of Nazi crimes was a political act, an act of resistance, sustained initially by the survivors and later by people and initiatives from all sectors of society and from many different countries.
 Remembrance culture in Germany is the result of this international engagement, of open and pluralist thinking, and hence a profoundly democratic project.
 This legacy is a privilege but at the same time it signifies a great responsibility: to resist populist fascism and new forms of anti-Semitism and racism and to stand up for an open and liberal society.”